 This almost logically introduces the pop culture trend that incentivises Instagrammers and lovers of other social media with their few minutes of social sharing fame, to take their pics and selfies #forthegram at iconic locations or events.
 Millennials in particular fall into this broad category, which includes anyone in the world with a mobile phone and one or other social media account.
 They’ll travel to your city to attend fashionable events and festivals; they’ll want to visit and be seen at trendy restaurants, clubs, bars, shopping venues, parks, art galleries, concerts, fashion shows, amusement parks, theatres, museums, historical monuments, ancient statues, unique street patterns – anything iconic, recognisable, lit and on-trend.

 Even the wannabe trendsetters will try to popularise lesser known sites by posting the right pic on the right site and invite an online storm of likes and follows.
 Trends tap into all areas of life though and can include activities and concepts too.
 The perceived sophistication of the lifestyle of a faraway city based on an impression gleaned from MTV, YouTube, the movies or television is enough cause to visit.
 Just Google how many online searches there have been for the Black Panther city of Wakanda following its successful release.
 Fans of the movie want to go there!
 Pity it doesn’t exist.
 This is the power and influence of pop culture though – you’d do well to tap into it as and where it is relevant.

 Business travel and visiting friends and relatives are both relevant to this trend, where the original purpose of travel can be capitalised upon by extending urban tourism products as secondary interests.

 This is where logistics like public transport, roads, rail, pedestrian access, and general service providers in the city are key.

-The city makes access easier and optimises leisure time; so all you need to do is provide info and opportunity to engage.
+The city makes access easier and optimises leisure time; so all you need to do is provide the info and opportunity to engage.